Romania's varried relief and climate create ideal conditions for active vacations.

 Golf Club Paul Tomița

-Location: Pianu de Jos
+Location: village Pianu de Jos

 Nearest city: Alba Iulia (15 miles NE)